AlexandriteErikParacelsus/Ogar-unlimited-16.3.5/README.md

 # Ogar-unlimited-16.3.5
-Old OgarUL but there are new skins and less laggy
+Old OgarUL but there are new skins and less laggy with vanila settings

 You can join your server with Agar.io offical client but you need raga.pw extension to join.